edutomazini/siemens/question10-reverse/README.md

     x = x - y; // x becomes 10
 ```

-Than, you can 'swap' the values.
+Doing in the end a 'swap' operation.

-In a string, in background, we have a array of integer, than you can makes this operations with the extremes of the 'array' (string).
+In a string, in background, we have a array of integer, than you can make this operations with the extremes of the 'array' (string).